danielejsantos/fluid-navbar/README.md

 ## Description

 This web App is an example of a landing page.
-Its focus is to show a Fluid Navbar using **IntersectionObserver** to check which section the user is on and transitate to the corresponding main menu item.
+Its focus is to show a Fluid Navbar using **IntersectionObserver** to check which section the user is on and transitate to the corresponding main menu item once the navbar is rolled.

 ## App